jminck/vagrant-elk-cluster/README.md

  - `curl -XGET http://localhost:9200/_cat/shards`
    - There should be no unassigned shards
     - if .kibana shards are unassigned run `curl -XDELETE http://localhost:9200/.kibana` and then restart kibana machine with `vagrant reload kibana`
+    - More tricks in [cat api] (https://www.elastic.co/guide/en/elasticsearch/reference/current/cat.html)

+**Other useful things to know**
+- /vagrant/scripts contains start, stop, restart scripts for kibana, logstash, filebeat and elasticsearch, use these to start/stop services because this is how Vagrant does it (and it uses the screen utility to launch processes in the background)
+- kibana doesn't start automatically after a reboot, its not setup as a service, but will start if you follow the step below
+- the best way to restart ANY of the machines is by using `vagrant reload` so that things are started and the folder redirection that mounts /vagrant within the VM to the root of the folder you're running in on the host